-- The IT system name and the name of the program office that owns the IT system. - The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission. - The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual. - If your system is a regional GSS, VistA, or LAN, include a list of the hospitals/medical centers, or other regional offices that fall under your system.
-Additionally, what region is the system under? - A general description of the information in the IT system. - Any information sharing conducted by the IT system.
-A general description of the modules and subsystems, where relevant, and their functions.

-- Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites. - A citation of the legal authority to operate the IT system. - Whether the completion of this PIA will result in circumstances that require changes to business processes - Whether the completion of this PIA could potentially result in technology changes - If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval? - Does the system use cloud technology?
-If so, Does the system have a FedRAMP provisional or agency authorization?
-If the system does use cloud technology, but does not have FedRAMP authorization, explain how the Cloud Service Provider (CSP) solution was assessed and what FedRAMP documents and processes were used for the assessment in order to comply with VA Handbook 6517. - Does a contract with Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII? - NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
-Is this principle described in contracts with customers?
-Why or why not? - What is the magnitude of harm if privacy related data is disclosed, intentionally or unintentionally?
-Would the reputation of the CSP or its customers (VA) be affected?
+- The IT system name and the name of the program office that owns the IT system. - The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission. - Indicate the ownership or control of the IT system or project. - The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual. - A general description of the information in the IT system and the purpose for collecting this information. - Any information sharing conducted by the IT system.
+A general description of the modules and subsystems, where relevant, and their functions. - Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites. - A citation of the legal authority to operate the IT system. - Whether the completion of this PIA will result in circumstances that require changes to business processes - Whether the completion of this PIA could potentially result in technology changes - If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?